Honmyō-ji: History

 The original temple was built in 1585 in Osaka to console the spirit of the father of Katō Kiyomasa.
 The temple in Osaka was moved to Kumamoto Castle in 1600 and the grave of Katō Kiyomasa, which is called Jōchibyō was built in the present site of Mount Nakao in 1611.
-The temple in Kumamoto Castle was burned, and was moved to the present site considerably under the grave of Katō Kiyomasa in 1614.
-In 1871, the shinto shrine part grave was moved to Kumamoto Castle in the name of Katō Shrine under the policy of the separation of shintoism and buddhism.
+The temple in Kumamoto Castle was burned and moved to the present site considerably under the grave of Katō Kiyomasa in 1614.
+In 1871, the Shinto shrine part grave was moved to Kumamoto Castle in the name of Katō Shrine under the policy of the separation of Shintoism and Buddhism.
 During the Satsuma Rebellion of 1877, the temple was partly burnt.
 Later the temple and the grave were reconstructed.
 Throughout the Edo period and Meiji period, the temple attracted many people from Kumamoto for recreation.

-Either since the Edo period or Meiji period, leprosy patients had gathered around the temple, for they could live, begging money from many people coming to the temple.
+Ever since the Edo period or Meiji period, leprosy patients had gathered around the temple, so they could live, begging for money from many people coming to the temple.

 Around 1930, there occurred the "No Leprosy Patients in Our Prefecture" movement and the Government intended to hospitalize all leprosy patients in sanatoriums.
-On July 9, 1940, 157 leprosy patients living around Honmyō-ji temple were forcibly hospitalized into many sanatoriums throughout the country.
+On July 9, 1940, 157 leprosy patients living around Honmyō-ji temple were forcibly hospitalized in many sanatoriums throughout the country.